Mediaspree: Criticism

-The Mediaspree project has been subject to extensive critique. have, in the eyes of critics, already come true.
+The restructuring of wild-growing sections of the Spree is similarly coming under criticism.
+The now-smaller and narrower publicly accessible riverfront areas are criticized for being mostly under video surveillance.
+Fears of a billboard-covered parking lot at the East Side Gallery have, in the eyes of critics, already come true.
 They cannot understand how a 45 m section of the East Side Gallery was removed for O₂ World's projection screens as well as its pier for pleasure boats and water-taxis, despite protection as a historical monument.

 Subcultural groups lament the displacement of numerous alternative cultural projects such as the Schwarzer Kanal ("Black Canal"; de), Köpi, YAAM—and many other already-demolished establishments such as Ostgut, Casino, or RazzleDazzle—in favor of large, commercial event establishments and businesses.
 In their opinion, this development comes at the loss of cultural diversity.

 A further point of critique was the recognition of Mediaspree e.V. as a non-profit organization, despite it only accepting investors and property owners as members.
 It was the view of critics that behind the goal of ensuring long-term and ongoing development towards an effective and attractive business and cultural habitat, hid the implementation of merely private-economy interests.
 Moreover, the work of the association was supported by public funds.
 With the expiry of this funding and the dissolution of the association on 31 December 2008, this criticism has become obsolete.

 A rise in through-traffic has arisen as a result of the new event arena, O₂ World, which has likewise been criticized by protesters.
 They nonetheless managed to have the accompanying plans for the reconstruction of the Brommybrücke (see above) as a street bridge suspended—for now.